rmnldwg/lydata/2021-usz-oropharynx/README.md

         1. **`<LNL>:`** One column is provided for each recorded lymph node level.
 For each level `true` indicates at least one finding diagnosed as malignant lymph node in the respective LNL, `false` means no malignant lymph node has been found and an empty field indicates that no diagnosis is available for this LNL according to the respective diagnostic modality. `<LNL>` can be: I, Ia, Ib, II, IIa, IIb, III, IV, V, VI, VII, VIII, IX, X.
     3. **`contra:`** Same as 3.ii but for the contralateral side of the patient’s neck
         1. **`<LNL>:`** same as under 3.ii.a

-## Online Interface

-We provide a user-friendly and intuitive graphical user interface to view the dataset, which is available at https://2021-oropharynx.lyprox.org/.
-The GUI has two main functionalities: the patient list and the dashboard.
-The patient list allows for viewing the characteristics of a patient, corresponding to one row of the csv file, in a visually appealing and intuitive way.
-The dashboard allows for filtering of the dataset.
-For example, the user may select all patients with primary tumors extending over the mid-sagittal plane with involvement of ipsilateral level III.
-The dashboard will then display the number or percentage of patients with metastases in each of the other LNLs.

 ## References